Military history of Native Americans: Civil War

+American Indian Wars

+United States Army Indian Scouts were Native Americans enlisted to serve as guides, trackers, and interpreters in US army between 1866 and 1947.
+They helped the Army during the Indian Wars, using their terrain and tracking skills against rival tribes.
+Some earned the Medal of Honor.

 World War I

-Native Americans had a massive impact on World War I, especially in forms of communication across enemy lines and territory.
+Thousands of Native Americans joined the military during World War I, and had a massive impact on the war, especially in forms of communication across enemy lines and territory.
 Using Native Americans to help send messages first began when leaders in the American army came upon the knowledge of how quickly and complicated Natives would speak to each other.
 Previously, the German forces were able to interpret almost every message sent by America, yet when Native American languages were used, they were so unknown by the enemy that they could not decipher them.
 Many soldiers from different tribes were responsible for being code talkers.
 Below is a chart that will help the understanding of which tribe helped with code talking in which infantry.

 There were many different types of Native American Code Talking, yet all helped to accomplish sending messages that could not be deciphered by the German forces.
 This was the fastest form of communication, Philip Johnston, a WWI veteran stated that "Navajos could encode, transmit, and decode a three-line message in 30 seconds" and that Code Talking was over 98 percent faster than the current encryption machines."
-Native American Code talkers were beneficial both during WWI and after because the positive view of Native Americans and their language after the war was greatly increased.
+Native American code talkers were beneficial both during WWI and after because the positive view of Native Americans and their languages after the war was greatly increased.

+Partially in recognition of their service, on June 2, 1924, President Calvin Coolidge signed the Indian Citizenship Act, which granted U.S. citizenship to all Native Americans.